Zinenda/AM_FERMINO/collections/_servicos/recovery-of-degraded-areas.md

 ---
-title: Recovery Of Degraded Areas
+title: Production of Forest, Ornamental and Fruit Tree Seedlings
 lang: en
-icon: recycle
+icon: leaf
 ---
-AM Fermino has been a strong partner of the large mining companies in Tete Province to recover degraded areas.
+AM Fermino has a team of technicians experienced in producing and managing forest nurseries for native, ornamental, exotic and fruit trees of various species.

-The company has been involved for over 14 years in reclamation work in borrow pits and coal mining areas, planting trees and grasses of different species.
+The experience of AM Fermino's technicians includes grafting various fruit trees.
+The company has been working for over 14 years on projects to produce seedlings for use in reforestation work and fruit production.
+It has its main nursery in Caunje, in the District of Moatize, about 10 km from Tete City.

-AM Fermino's experience in this area includes the collection of tree and grass seeds their processing and application in flat and sloping degraded areas.

-AM Fermino is one of the few companies with technicians knowledgeable using biodegradable blankets to reclamation mine tailings slopes.